lgraff/lgraff-12704_Final_Project/index.md

   <img src="https://github.com/lgraff/lgraff-12740_Final_Project/blob/gh-pages/Figure%205.jpg">
 </p>
 <p align="center">
-  Figure 5.
-DHT11 Temperature and Humidity Sensor Module.
-Source: Figure Reference 4
+  Figure 11.
+Physical setup
 </p>

 ## Experiments and Results
 After running our code to collect data for XX days, we got the following results:

-**CSV Output file:** the .csv file contained all the data points, as expected, and the structure lookes like Figure 17.
+**CSV Output file:** The .csv file contained all the data points, as expected, with the structure shown in Figure 12.

 **Screencaps of .csv data**